sundarigari/LearnK8/certification.md

 ## Resource Requirements
-Min amount of requirement for a pod to run: .5 cpu and 256Mi mem Ki = 1024 K=1000
+Min amount of requirement for a pod to run: .5 cpu and 256Mi mem

+Ki = 1024 (Kibibyte)
+K=1000
+Mi=1048576  (Mebibyte)
-Mi=1048576 M=1000,000
+M=1000,000
+Gi = 1024X1024X1024 (Bibibyte)
+G = 1000000000 bytes

-default limit for pod: 1cpu 512Mi
+default limit for pod: 1 cpu 512Mi

-you can change the resources and limits in the spec
+you can change the resources and limits in the spec  at the container level (unlike a serviceacount which is set at the pod level)

     spec
+      containers
+      - image
         resources:
             requests:
                 memory: